mgechev/angular-performance-checklist/README.md

 ### Tree-shaking

-For the final version of our applications we usually don't use the entire code which is provided by Angular and/or any third-party library, even the one that we've written.
+For the final version of our applications, we usually don't use the entire code which is provided by Angular and/or any third-party library, even the one that we've written.
 Thanks to the static nature of the ES2015 modules, we're able to get rid of the code which is not referenced in our apps.

 **Example**